tylerlam1/SENG_Notes/Fifth Year Term One/SENG511/Class_Notes.md

 M1 is the comparison between stakeholder 1 and all the requirements.

 To compute global priorities, we do matrix multiplication is taking the results of the pairwise comparisons of the stakeholder groups and multiple by a matrix all the values of the requirements.

 ### Kano Method

 Kano was the inventor of the method.

 A means of analyzing customer desires.
 As the customer satisfaction doesn' t necessarily mean that the requirements are met.

 Categories of Kano Method:

 - Must be (M): Delivering thes features does not affect the satisfaction but not doing it will cause disatisfaction
 - One dimensional (O): Fulfillment of feature means customer satisfaction
 - Attractive (A): Not explicitly requested by user
 - Indifference (I): Customer is indifferent towards the feature
 - Reverse (R): User does not want this feature
 - Questionable (Q): Features are not considered in analysis

+## Lecture 8

+He went over the quiz today.

+### Kano Method

+In this case, we must evaluate both the functional and dysfunctional reactions from the user.
+If the user gets it, do they like it?
+If the user doesn't have it, how do they react?
+That determines the kano method category.

+The true focus here is the asymmetry.
+Just cause someone is satisfied with something doesn't mean they are unsatisfied without it.

+This is the end of prioritization.

+### Planning Releases for Incremental Development

+As people make change requests, we should look at features that are never used.
+Functionality doesn't need to always grow.

+When looking at the feature and change requests, the feature requests is generally always higher than the change requested.
+As change requests goes up, the feature requests go up.

+WHen making design decisions, we need to balance time/cost with quality

+### Features

+A feature is a set of logically related requirements that provides a capability to the user and enables the satisfaction of business objectives.

+There's different ways to define features:

+- State
+- ID
+- Submitter
+- Company
+- Domain
+- Description
+- Contract
+- Priorities
+- Motivation